MariaExtrella/QATestTheAgileMonkeys/README.md

       }

-In this test it is used a json file for the parameters, but it also can be writen in the file *.feature that contains the request, but as text, because in [Karate](https://intuit.github.io/karate), the body of the request goes as text.
+In this test a JSON file is used for the parameters, but it also can be writen in the file *.feature that contains the request, but as text, because in [Karate](https://intuit.github.io/karate), the body of the request goes as text.

 The *.feature file to sign in the API to get a token is [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature).
-There, the values of the json file are taken and put into text, so it is the same as write them as text from the begining, but as it is the admin user and it won't change, so it is used a json file in this test.
+Inside it, the values of the json file are taken and put into text, so it is the same as write them as text from the begining, but using a JSON file do easier to adapt the test to any admin user and, in case that the user update any of its datas, only changes in the JSON file are needed..

 In the [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature) file the body of the query is defined as text, as said before, and set the endpoint according to the value of the url set in [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js):